vitaly-t/assert-options/README.md

 function functionWithOptions(options) {
     options = assert(options, ['first', 'second', 'third']);

+    // the result is exactly the same, as using this:
+    // options = assert(options, {first: undefined, second: undefined, third: undefined});

     // options is a safe object here, without defaults.
 }
 ```